 Instructions

-- In another bowl, combine the flour and baking powder.
+- In another mixing bowl, combine the flour and baking powder.
 Sift the dry ingredients slowly to the large bowl, whisking continuously.

-- Prep Time: 2 hours
+- Rest Time: 2 hours

 - Cook Time: 20 minutes